 Singapore to Johor Golf ResortsGreen Fairway

-Getting from Singapore to Johor Golf Resorts
+Taxi from Singapore to Johor Golf Resorts

 Guide to get from Singapore to Horizon Hills, Tanjong Puteri, Palm Resort, The Legend, Ponderosa, Mount Austin Golf Resorts.
 The location of golf resorts in JB makes it difficult to get there via public transport.
 With golf sets and duffel bags in tow, the Best option of Getting from Singapore to Johor Golf Resort is by MPV Taxis or self-drive.
 Below shows the capacity of our private Vehicles for golfers.